Glitch31415/rws/README.md

 *Traffic frequency*: Same as above.

 *500 Hz connections*: Only applies if you're using VARA.
-Enable if you're in the US and you're going to leave your server unattended.
+Enable if you're in the US and you're going to leave your server unattended, as mentioned above.

 *Modem*: Say 1 if you're using VARA, 3 if you're using FLDigi.